ZEvangile/SE-HungerMod/README.md

 ### How to Clone:

 #### Install git-lfs
-Models and Textures are stored using git-lfs
+Models and Textures are stored using git-lfs.
 You can get it here: [git-lfs](https://git-lfs.github.com/)